nahueldsanchez/nahueldsanchez.github.io/_posts/2022-01-31-Solving-DVDChallenges-5-6.md

 I reviewed how these snapshots were taken and, more important, when.
 I found that there was a private method `_recordSnapshot()` that triggered the snapshot mechanism.
 This method is also called via public function `snapshot()`, part of [AccountingToken](https://github.com/tinchoabbate/damn-vulnerable-defi/blob/v2.0.0/contracts/the-rewarder/AccountingToken.sol#L37).
 But this public function implements access controls, which means that to be able to take an snapshot using it, the attacker needs the `SNAPSHOT_ROLE` role.

 `_recordSnapshot()` was also called by the Contract's constructor (not useful for an attacker), and finally,  from `distributeRewards` Public method!.
-This last part presented an interesting posibility from an attacker's point of view.
+This last part presented an interesting possibility from an attacker's point of view.

 `distributeRewards` was the method used by the Rewarder Pool to pay the rewards to the users who deposited the liquidity tokens and waited the required amount of time.
 The method checked [if it was time for a new rewards round](https://github.com/tinchoabbate/damn-vulnerable-defi/blob/v2.0.0/contracts/the-rewarder/TheRewarderPool.sol#L68) and if it was, took and snapshot.
 After this step, *it performed all calculations based on the balances of that snapshot*.
 As this is a public method anyone can call it.
 Having this in mind and based on the problem statement: